Pillai (Kerala title)

-Etymology and Origin of the title
+Etymology and Origin

-According to epigraphic records, it is an ancient title that goes back to the Sangam Era, given to junior members of the royal family.
+According to epigraphic records, it is an ancient title, given to junior members of the royal family.
 Originally a title meaning "royal child", it came to be given to administrators of temples; often holding large estates on behalf of the latter.

 Early English records also address these hereditary ruling chiefs as the princes of Kerala ranking below the monarch.
-The most well known are the Pillais of the Eight Noble Houses, the Ettuveettil Pillamar of Travancore.
+The most well known are the Pillais of the Eight Nair Noble Houses, the Ettuveettil Pillamar of Travancore, were extremely influential in the past, often had greater power and influence than the Raja.